yodobrin/PBI-Python/README.md

 ## Use Case
 Your organization collected data, or is aiming to collect.
 You have a great reporting team, they produce amayzing reports from the collected data, these reports can help other achieve thier goals, save lives, help plan for traffic jams, or any other target.
 But you have only few 'Pro' licenses, and you dont aim on creating a premium account just yet.
 With power BI embedded, you can publish the reports to a large community.
 But, you dont just want anyone to access, you have restrictions requirments, have it regulation or a business decsion.

+## Implementation Steps
+In order to build your own application, follow these high level guidlines:
++ clone this repo to your local machine
++ Obtain required parameters for your Power BI report
++ Create Service Principal
++ Allow the principal to leverage the embeded capacity
++ Deploy your application to Azure
++ Add authentication to the application
++ Add WAF
++ Invite users to your application

 ## Solution Architecture

 ![Architecture](https://user-images.githubusercontent.com/37622785/81040881-0c9c0e00-8eb5-11ea-9b48-6cae552efd74.png)